jasonfilippou/agile-bank/README.md

 ```

 To receive the Bearer Token, `POST` the exact same JSON you `POST`-ed to the `/bankapi/register` endpoint, but this time
 to the `/bankapi/authenticate` endpoint.
-You should receive a JSON with a single field called `jwtToken` alongside a 200 OK.
+You should receive a JSON with a single field called `jwtToken` alongside a `200 OK`.

 ```json
 {